sanchigoyal/spring-mysql-rabbitmq-docker-example/README.md

 }
 ```
 ### Creating RabbitMQ Container with Static Configuration
+You can always create a RabbitMQ container using the official RabbitMQ docker images available on
+[docker hub](https://hub.docker.com/r/library/rabbitmq/).
+In this case I have used
+rabbitmq:3-management.
+This adds RabbitMQ management console which is exposed on port 15672.
+In this
+example the console is used to drop message into the queue.

+However, for this example we also need a queue with name 'message-queue' pre-configured in the RabbitMQ
+server.
+Follow the steps listed on [Deploy RabbitMQ with Docker-static configuration](https://medium.com/@thomasdecaux/deploy-rabbitmq-with-docker-static-configuration-23ad39cdbf39)
+to have the queue created during RabbitMQ container setup.

 ### Creating MySQL Container with Static Configuration
+Similar to RabbitMQ, MySQL container can be created using the official MySQL docker image available
+on [docker hub](https://hub.docker.com/r/library/mysql/).
+You can install MySQL Workbench for viewing
+data on MySQL server.

+Also, for this example we need a table named 'message' pre-configured in MySQL database.
+In order
+to do that, we will create two scripts -
+1. Create schema
+2. Create table 'message' under our schema

+It is important to remember that, the execution of these scripts will happen in alphabetical order.
+Once both the scripts are ready, we can add them to /docker-entrypoint-initdb.d under volumes
+section of docker-compose.yml.
+By default all scripts under this path executes in alphabetical order
+during container configuration.

 ### Creating Spring Boot Container
+In order to create a docker container for our spring boot application, we first need to have a
+Dockerfile which can be used to build an image for the application.
+Later we can use this image in
+docker-compose.yml to create containers.

+In the same docker-compose.yml, we can connect our application container with RabbitMQ and MySQL
+container using environment variables.

 ### Execution
 This is the easiest part.
 Go to the root of the project and run below commands.